MisokralPanovic/Web-Scraping-Tabular-Data/main.md

     Total area for Tasmania forests: 200100.0 ha

-### Question: From the data of bulgaria's forests, what is the proportion of Bulgaria's total area that is covered by these?
+## Question: From the data of Bulgaria's forests, what is the proportion of Bulgaria's total area that is covered by these?

-1. asdasd
+To answer this question we need to find Bulgaria's total area.
+We will do it by scraping Bulgaria's wikipedia page.

+1. Isolate Old Growth data that is in Bulgaria.

 ```python